Full-Body Articulated Human-Object Interaction: Articulated Object Pose Estimation

 \subsection{Pose Optimization with Interaction Prior}

-To reconstruct the fine-grained human-object relation and recover the final object poses, we utilize an additional optimization stage based on the initialized poses using the kinematic information and the interaction prior.
-Specifically, given the object's CAD model and URDF, the estimated SMPL-X parameters $H'$, and object voxels $\mathcal{V}'_{O}$ estimated from the reconstruction model, we initialize the object model $\hat{O}$ with the estimated root transformations and random part states, and iteratively update the object model $\hat{O}$'s parameters by minimizing the objective $\mathcal{J}_\mathrm{recon} + \mathcal{J}_\mathrm{z}$:
+To reconstruct the intricate human-object relationship and refine the object poses, we employ an optimization stage that builds upon initialized poses, utilizing kinematic insights and the interaction prior.
+This process involves the object's CAD model, \ac{urdf}, estimated SMPL-X parameters $H'$, and object voxels $\mathcal{V}'_{O}$ from the reconstruction model.
+We initiate the object model $\hat{O}$ using estimated root transformations and random part states.
+We iteratively update $\hat{O}$'s parameters by minimizing the combined objective $\mathcal{J}_\mathrm{recon} + \mathcal{J}_\mathrm{z}$:

-where $V(\cdot)$ is the voxelization function, $\mathcal{J}_\mathrm{recon}$ term penalizes the distance between the voxelized object model and the estimated object voxels, and $\mathcal{J}_\mathrm{z}$ constrains the norm of the latent predicted by the \ac{cvae} encoder to be small, which regularizes the estimated interaction to be close to the prior.
-The overall process of pose optimization with interaction prior is illustrated in \cref{fig:pose_optimize}.
+where $V(\cdot)$ is the voxelization function. $\mathcal{J}_\mathrm{recon}$ measures the voxelized object model's distance from the estimated object voxels. $\mathcal{J}_\mathrm{z}$ enforces a small norm for the latent predicted by the \ac{cvae} encoder, regulating proximity to the interaction prior.
+The process of pose optimization with interaction prior is illustrated in \cref{fig:pose_optimize}.